 HARVARD GRADUATE SCHOOL OF EDUCATION HOSTS

-These issues will drive Harvard Graduate School of Education’s Student Research Conference.
-Now in its 24th year, the conference brings together student researchers from within the Harvard community and around the country, each of whom are considering the tough issues facing the education sector today and making their research matter for real-world impact.
-The conference also welcomes a host of informed and influential academics from the field to provide support and feedback on your work.
+As always, this symposium will bring together student researchers from within the Harvard community, each of whom are considering the tough issues facing the education sector today and making their research matter for real-world impact.
+The symposium also welcomes a host of informed and influential academics from the field to provide support and feedback on this work.

 Please consider submitting a proposal, and we look forward to hearing from you!